QuantEcon/lecture-source-py/source/rst/getting_started.rst

 But File X isn't in my PWD!
 ---------------------------

-If you're trying to run a file not in the present working director, you'll get an error
+If you're trying to run a file not in the present working directory, you'll get an error

 To fix this error you need to either